Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Icezone

 \section{Icezone}

-In the previous section we treated black hole evaporation as a quantum mechanical decay process and found that before a black hole has finished evaporating, the late mode $L$ is entangled with a combination of early radiation $E$ and the black hole $B$.
-Compared to a quantum decay process, the AMPS argument assumes that the early radiation E is highly entangled with the late radiation L, and that the late radiation is entangled with some interior mode separately.
+In the previous section we treated black hole evaporation as a quantum mechanical decay process and found that before a black hole has finished evaporating, if we single out the late mode $L$, all that we can say is that $L$ is entangled with a combination of early radiation $E$ and the black hole $B$.
+Compared to a quantum decay process, the AMPS argument assumes that the late radiation $L$ is highly entangled with the early radiation $E$, and also that the late radiation $L$ is entangled with some interior mode separately.
 In this section we apply Page's result at different times during the black hole evaporation process which supports our argument of the previous section.
 As a result we argue that black holes form an icezone near the event horizon in the AMPS setup without invoking fundamentally high energy or non-local physics.

 The firewall argument by AMPS used Page's result about the average entropy of a subsystem.
-When a pure system is split into a larger subsystem, $E$, and a small subsystem, $L$, then typically the smaller subsystem $E$ is maximally entangled with $L$.
+When a pure system is split into a larger subsystem, $E$, and a small subsystem, $L$, then typically the smaller subsystem $L$ is maximally entangled with $E$.
 This result has been used to argue that if one waits long enough, a time called the Page time, then most of the degrees of freedom are in the already radiated early Hawking radiation, $E$.
 The subsystem $E$ is then maximally entangled with the rest of the system, which they claim to be the late radiation $L$.
 We will argue that Page's result when applied to a small subsystem $L$ should also include early radiation $E$ and the late radiation that we call $L_R$.
+We can ignore the black hole only at the end of evaporation when the black hole does not exist, but at any earlier time unitarity arguments that we explored in the previous section imply that the black hole can not be ignored.